 Defense contractors are prime targets for cyberattacks due to the sensitive nature of their work and the valuable data they handle.
-Threat actors, including nation-states and organized cybercrime groups, are constantly developing sophisticated attack vectors to breach contractor defenses.
-This evolving threat landscape necessitates a shift from traditional perimeter-based security models to a more comprehensive approach that includes internal network defenses and strict access controls.
+Nation-state actors and organized cybercrime groups target contractors using phishing, supply chain compromise, and physical infiltration.
+This requires a shift from traditional perimeter-based security models to a defense-in-depth approach that includes internal network defenses and strict access controls.

 Why Perimeter Security Is Not Enough